 Understanding how they name the different types of fits is very important since it helps select the right types of fits for assembling a product.

-According to the International Organization for Standardization, an alpha-numeric code names a particular fit and denotes the fit’s tolerance.
+According to international standards like ISO 286 and the similar ANSI B4.1 standard, alpha-numeric code names a particular fit and denotes the fit’s tolerance.
 The alphabet part of the code is for the hole or shaft.

 Types of Fits